Ameylog/Employee-Management-System/README.md

-# Employee Management System
+# Employee Management System (EMS)

+## Overview
-An Employee Management System (EMS) web application built using React.js for the frontend and potentially a backend API for handling employee data.
+The Employee Management System (EMS) is a comprehensive web application built to manage employee records efficiently.
+This project utilizes a stack of modern technologies, including React.js for the frontend, Spring Boot for the backend, and MySQL for the database.
+The project aims to provide a user-friendly interface for performing CRUD operations, image upload, employee search functionality, and pagination.

-The project aims to demonstrate a basic Employee Management System with CRUD (Create, Read, Update, Delete) operations for employees and includes some authentication-related functionality for login and registration.

-The actual functionality for adding, editing, deleting employees, and handling authentication should be implemented on the server-side in a real-world scenario.
+## Features
+* CRUD Operations:- The system allows users to Create, Read, Update, and Delete employee records through a user-friendly interface.

+* Image Upload:- Employees can upload their profile pictures, and the images are securely stored in the MySQL database.

+* Employee Search Functionality:- A robust search feature enables users to quickly find specific employees based on various criteria.

+* Pagination:- The system implements pagination to enhance the user experience by displaying a limited number of records per page.

+* Validation:
+  * Server-side Validation:- Ensures data integrity and security by implementing server-side validation for all incoming requests.
+  * Frontend Validation:- Enhances the user experience by providing immediate feedback on form inputs using React.js and client-side validation.

+## Technologies Used
+* Frontend: React.js, HTML, CSS, Bootstrap
+* Backend: Spring Boot, RESTful API
+* Database: MySQL

 ## Home Page
 ![Dashboard](https://github.com/Ameylog/Employee-Management-System/assets/58946915/37d9e938-c807-45a2-bdd9-03cbd8789e1a)